 F. Implementation and ongoing program support: CareerWise will provide implementation support throughout the apprenticeship with an appointed CareerWise Relationship Manager.
 Specific implementation support that CareerWise will provide includes, but is not limited to, interfacing with school staff and parents, assistance with apprentice performance management and evaluation, assistance with apprentice transportation issues, and help with scheduling.

-.
-Educational interface: CareerWise will work with K-12 and higher education partners to ensure that programming prepares students for their apprenticeships.
+G. Educational interface: CareerWise will work with K-12 and higher education partners to ensure that programming prepares students for their apprenticeships.
 Similarly, CareerWise will work will schools to ensure that students are receiving complimentary educational experiences while in the classroom.

-.
-Registered Apprenticeship Sponsorship: Registered Apprenticeship is the U.S. Department of Labor’s apprenticeship framework.
+H. Optional Registered Apprenticeship Sponsorship: Registered Apprenticeship is the U.S. Department of Labor’s apprenticeship framework.
 It functions as the national quality standard for apprenticeships in the United States.
 Companies that participate in Registered Apprenticeship adhere to certain program characteristics and quality standards in exchange for benefits.
 These benefits include increased access to college credit for the apprentice and increased access to grant dollars for the company.
 CareerWise business partners can opt in to Registered Apprenticeship.
 CareerWise will serve as the “sponsor” for business partners that decide to participate in Registered Apprenticeship.
 As a sponsor, CareerWise will complete the Registered Apprenticeship paperwork, maintain the required apprenticeship records, and serve as the U.S. Department of Labor’s primary contact.
 This support enables CareerWise business partners to enjoy the benefits of Registered Apprenticeship while minimizing the administrative burden.

 1.4 Requirements and expectations of a participating business:

-COMPANY NAME agrees to host (XX) total apprentices in the following pathways: IT, Adv.
+COMPANY NAME agrees to host (XX) total apprentices, if successfully hired through the CareerWise marketplace, in the following pathways: IT, Adv.
 Manufacturing, Financial Services, Business Operations, Healthcare.
 By agreeing to host apprentices, COMPANY NAME commits to providing a high quality training and work experience that develops the apprentice while simultaneously supporting the apprentice to do important and valuable work in the organization.
 Additionally, COMPANY NAME will:

 A. Commit to hosting apprentices for the program duration: COMPANY NAME commits to the 3-year duration of the apprentice program, beginning in the summer or fall of 2018.
 During this period, apprentices will participate in productive work, receive feedback and evaluation from supervisors, and be expected to provide COMPANY NAME with high-quality work.
 Businesses may discontinue an apprenticeship if: (i) an apprentice’s performance is inconsistent with expectations and efforts to improve apprentice performance are unsuccessful, (ii) an apprentice routinely misses scheduled work days, (iii) COMPANY NAME eliminates the regional or functional area an apprentice is working in, in which case COMPANY NAME and CareerWise will make every best effort to identify another apprenticeship placement within the company or within a similar company.
 In situations i-iii, COMPANY NAME will provide reasonable advanced notice to their CareerWise Relationship Manager.